metalama/website/applications/architecture-verification.md

 ---
-summary: "Metalama is a tool for architecture verification, ensuring that your C# codebase complies to the intended software architecture."
+summary: "Metalama is a tool for architecture verification, ensuring that your C# codebase complies with the intended software architecture."
 title: "Architecture Verification for .NET"
 short_title: "Architecture Verification"
 keywords: